$0 Colorado Dispute Letter Starter Kit

 • The dispute involves multiple years of denied services — calculating compensatory education across 2-3 years of missed speech therapy, occupational therapy, and paraprofessional support requires a level of forensic documentation that benefits from professional oversight.

-• You're negotiating an out-of-district placement — when the BOCES or district cannot provide FAPE locally and you're seeking residential or therapeutic placement at the AU's expense, the financial stakes justify professional representation.
+• You're negotiating an out-of-district placement — when the AU cannot provide FAPE locally and you need help evaluating placement and funding issues, the financial stakes may justify professional representation.

 • Your emotional capacity is depleted — this is the most underrated reason.
 If you cannot sit in another IEP meeting without breaking down, an advocate serves as your shield.
 No template replaces a calm, experienced human who absorbs the adversarial energy so you don't have to.